siglens/siglens-docs/docs/configuration.md

 ingestPort: 8081                    # Port for receiving data/logs
 queryPort: 5122                     # Port for handling queries and UI access

-queryHostname: ''                   # The domain name where user will access SigLens UI
+queryHostname: ''                   # The domain name to access SigLens UI
                                     # Example: If you have DNS configured for logs.company.com
-                                    # pointing to your SigLens server, set this to 'logs.company.com:5122'
+                                    # pointing to your SigLens server, then set the value
+                                    # to 'logs.company.com:5122'
                                     #
                                     # When to use:
                                     # - Leave empty to access via localhost
                                     # - Set when using a custom domain with DNS pointing to your SigLens server